Sir Henry Hugh Arthur Hoare, 6th Baronet

 Sir Henry Hugh Arthur Hoare, 6th Baronet (19 November 1865 – 25 March 1947) was an English landowner, best known for his restoration of the country house at Stourhead in Wiltshire, following a fire in April 1902.
 Prior to his death he donated the house and gardens to the National Trust.

+Life

 Hoare's parents were Henry Arthur Hoare and his wife Julia Lucy (née Lane); he was thus the grandson of Sir Henry Hugh Hoare, 3rd Baronet.
 He was educated at Harrow School, and later served in the 3rd Battalion, Bedfordshire Regiment.

 In 1887, Henry Hoare married Alda Weston, whom he had known since childhood.
 Their only child, Henry Colt Arthur Hoare, known as Harry, was born in 1888.
 Harry joined the Dorset Yeomanry at the start of the First World War and died of wounds received while fighting in Egypt, in December 1917, leaving his father without an heir.